iwantmyname/blog/_posts/2014-12-13-the-photography-domain-extension-showdown.md

 **WINNER (non-photographers): .pics**

 If you're not a photographer, you might as well eliminate all the fluff.
-Cut the letters, bypass the excess search traffic, and go with .pics.
+Cut the letters, bypass the excess search competition, and go with .pics.